johnthagen/python-blueprint/README.md

 To install all dependencies into an isolated virtual environment:

-> Append `--remove-untracked` to uninstall dependencies that are no longer in use from the virtual
+> Append `--sync` to uninstall dependencies that are no longer in use from the virtual environment.
-> environment.

 ```bash
 $ poetry install